lowellk/wheresthefoodat/README.md

 You need to register a developer account at https://foursquare.com/oauth/.
 Then create an app and take note of the clientId.
 You need to pass this to your app as an environment variable.
+To create the app, you will need to 'register a new consumer'.
+For both its website and callback url, put 'http://localhost:5000' (this is for the dev setup).

 You also need to create a developer account at http://www.yelp.com/developers/getting_started/api_access.
 You must then generate API keys and take note of the following keys and values: